JLfernandes11/JLfernandes11/README.md

 - 🔭 I’m a lab analyst.
-- 🌱 I’m intersted in all things related to chemistry, data analisys, GNU/Linux, etc.
 - 💬 Check out my PLS and PCR models.
+- 🌱 I’m intersted in all things related to chemistry, data analisys, GNU/Linux, technology, etc.